 These Gluten-Free Beet Brownies are dense and packed with chocolate, you’d never guess there are beets in them!
 You’ll surprise everyone with these good-for-you brownies.
-Paleo-friendly if using dairy-free chocolate!
+Paleo-friendly recipe.

 YOU GUYS.
 Let’s just get right to it >>>

 Now, before I go on, I’m not some creative genius and am certainly not the first person to put beets in baked goods.
 As odd as it may sound to some of you, there are plenty of recipes out there.
 Muffins, bars, and more brownies.

 But I was on a mission to make these gluten-free, grain-free and super tasty.
 I’m not going to lie to you, I was actually rather skeptical throughout the whole process.
 And I like beets, but I didn’t want my brownies to actually taste like them.